9scorp4/labrri_ocpm_systemic_racism/README.md

 * Roxane Archambault
 * Fritz Gerald Louis

-Special thanks to the contributors to this repository as well:
+Special thanks to the contributors to this repository as well.
-* (ADD CONTRIBUTORS)

 ## Contact

 ### Nicolas Arias Garcia
 - Email: ariasg.nicolas@gmail.com  •  nicolas.arias.garcia@umontreal.ca
-- Web portfolio: IN CONSTRUCTION
 - GitHub: [9scorp4](https://github.com/9scorp4)
 - LinkedIn: [nicag](https://www.linkedin.com/in/nicag/)

+For any questions or feedback, please open an issue on this repository or contact the maintainers directly.